Humban: Kitin

-It is not clear when did Humban become a god associated with kingship, but it might have been a theological innovation of the neo-Elamite period.
-Similarly, the term kitin is largely limited to administrative texts in earlier periods, and only starts to appear in royal inscriptions in neo-Elamite times.
+It is not clear when Humban became a god associated with kingship, but it might have been a theological innovation of the Neo-Elamite period.
+Similarly, the term kitin is largely limited to administrative texts in earlier periods, and only starts to appear in royal inscriptions in Neo-Elamite times.
 In personal names, its use prior to this period is limited to sources from Malyan.

-A single mention of kitin occurs in the so-called "Daivā Inscription" of Xerxes I, though only in the Elamite version, not the accompanying Akkadian and Persian ones.
+A single mention of kitin occurs in the "Daivā Inscription" of Xerxes I, though only in the Elamite version, not the accompanying Akkadian and Persian ones.